dianeandre2901/cvd-risk-predictor/data/README.md

 This folder is intentionally left empty to comply with UK Biobank data access terms.

-The data used in this project comes from the UK Biobank under approved access (Project ID: XXXX).
+The data used in this project comes from the UK Biobank under approved access.
 It includes baseline, biomarker, and primary care prescription data for ~26,000 postmenopausal women.

 ## 📌 Contents (expected structure)